-Updated: Jun 1
+Updated: Jun 30, 2021

-When we hear about brands, many often confuse the term with things like logos, slogans, or other recognizable marks, which are actually marketing tools that help promote goods and services.
+When we hear about brands, many often confuse the term with things like logos, slogans, or other recognizable marks, which are marketing tools that help promote goods and services.

 Brands are considered to be among a company's most important and valuable assets.
 The difference between CRDB and Access Bank, or Vodacom and Airtel or Total and Engene is branding.
 Historically, Brands took off after companies started packaging their goods in the late 1880s to distinguish themselves from other companies.
 In the 13th century, Italians began putting watermarks on their paper as a form of branding.
-The other term for branding comes cow farmers, who used to brand their livestock as a form of identification from cows from other farmers.
+The other term for branding comes from cow farmers, who used to brand their livestock as a form of identification from cows from other farmers.

 The term brand is referred to as a relationship between a business and its marketing concepts that help the public identify a particular company.
 A brand and a company are often inseparable because many companies are identified as their brand.
 A brand is an intangible collection of tools that shape people’s perceptions towards company products, service or an individual.
 When a company enters a new space, they naturally want to set themselves apart from others who provide similar products in the market.
-New companies go through a process of finding professionals that help identify people’s preferences that in result play a big part in shaping brand identities within the market space.
-The right brand that has matured and aligned to its publics can create enormous value to a company or individual, giving them a competitive edge over others in the same industry.
+New companies go through a process of finding professionals that help identify people’s preferences that in a result play a big part in shaping brand identities within the market space.
+The right brand that has matured and aligned to its public can create enormous value to a company or individual, giving them a competitive edge over others in the same industry.
 Successful marketing can help keep a company's brand at the center of people's minds.
 Many organizations often seek legal protection for their brands by obtaining trademarks.
-For public companies, the brand carries even a greater weight as it protects shareholder value.
+For public companies, the brand carries even greater weight as it protects shareholder value.

 There are 4 types of brands.
-Product brands, service brands, personal brands and corporate brands
+Product brands, service brands, personal brands, and corporate brands

 Companies usually consult a marketing agency to help them generate ideas for the visual aspects of the brand that accurately portrays the message or feeling that the company wants to get across.
 Digital Advertising has long been the lifeblood of commercial industry growth.
-Advertising campaigns in the digital space have shaped popular cultures, launched brands into the public eye and contributed to growth of dormant or dying brands or organizations.
-To date, Horizon Digital has helped dozens of clients create and deploy digital marketing campaigns across different customer touch points.
+Advertising campaigns in the digital space have shaped popular cultures, launched brands into the public eye, and contributed to the growth of dormant or dying brands or organizations.
+To date, Horizon Digital has helped dozens of clients create and deploy digital marketing campaigns across different customer touchpoints.
 We welcome you to get in touch with us for consultation surrounding the brand identity aspect.